Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 That's what I'll say.

-He was also one of the most solid too.
+He was also one of the most solid, too.

 Yeah, he did.

-He wrestled in longer errors.
+He wrestled in longer eras.

 Yep, he did.